netorcai/hexabomb/docs/game.rst

 Characters can die because of Bombs_.

 A dead character is removed from the board — thus making the character's cell traversable.
+Being dead or alive does not impact the bomb count of a character at all.

 A character death does not imply any direct score penalty on the dead character's player.
 However an indirect penalty still exists, as a dead character cannot do any action for at least 3 turns.